 Stem cell therapy for Glaucoma

-Glaucoma is the chronic eye disease causing progressive demolition of the optic nerves resulting in the irreversible blindness if left untreated.
+Glaucoma is a chronic eye disease causing progressive demolition of the optic nerves resulting in the irreversible blindness if left untreated.
 The optic nerves carry an image from the retina to the brain for permitting us to envision the picture.
-The glaucoma can be roughly categorized as open angle and angle closure based on the anatomy of the eye’s anterior chamber, and is further categorized as primary and secondary disorder.
+The glaucoma can be roughly categorized as an open angle and angle closure based on the anatomy of the eye’s anterior chamber, and is further categorized as primary and secondary disorder.

-The Open Angle Glaucoma: It is the most common kind of glaucoma, related with the blockage of the open eye drainage angle of the eye, leading to the augmented eye pressure and thus impairing the optic nerves.
+The Open Angle Glaucoma: It is the most common kind of glaucoma, related with the blockage of the open eye drainage angle of the eye, leading to the augmented eye pressure, and thus impairing the optic nerves.

 Along with the above listed major eye problems; some of the other common issues are as follows: